Velocidex/velociraptor-docs/content/artifact_references/pages/windows.ntfs.mft.md

             OR time_test(stamp=LastAccess0x10)
             OR time_test(stamp=LastAccess0x30))

-      -- Choose a query to run depending on the user&#x27;s choices.
+      -- Choose a query to run depending on the user's choices.
       LET mftsearch(Drive, MFTPath) = SELECT * FROM if(
        -- only need to do a filename comparison condition=NOT DateAfter AND NOT DateBefore AND NOT SizeMin AND NOT SizeMax,